Pacifier Teeth: Risks, Prevention, and Solutions

 Braces apply pressure to shift teeth into the correct alignment.
 Both traditional and discreet options like lingual braces or Invisalign can be effective.

-It provide an instant solution by offering a perfect cover-up for dental issues.
+It provides an instant solution by offering a perfect cover-up for dental issues.
 These ceramic shells are cemented onto your teeth, giving an immediate smile makeover.

 These include clear aligners, tongue cribs, bite blocks, retainers, high-pull headgear, and vertical pull chin cups.